hashmis79/Wall-e-Installations/README.md

 ./wall_e_install.sh
 ```
 After this, test the hello_world example in the same terminal; if it runs without any errors, log out & log back in.
+(Connect ESP32 to your device before running the below commands)
 ```sh
 cd ~/esp/esp-idf/examples/get-started/hello_world
 idf.py flash monitor